jmwestenberg/jmwestenberg/README.md

 Hi there 👋
 I'm Joe, a PhD student in Economics at IU-Bloomington.
 My research interests are in Political Economy and Industrial Organization.
+Other interests: coding and data visualization and communication.

 📫 How to reach me: